 Rather, the philosopher is most concerned with conceptual questions, with tackling and (hopefully) "dissolving" conceptual problems.
 Which conceptual problems exactly?
 Well, it depends on the interests of the philosopher.
 Philosophical reasoning improves almost any inquiry, and, as a matter of fact, philosophers might inquire about law, science, art, religion, ethics, and the nature of existence and experience.
 (Just take a look at our courses offered.)
 With regard to the content of its inquiries, philosophy can be an exceedingly broad discipline.

-Nathaniel Goldberg, Associate Professor of Philosophy at Washington and Lee University, will present "Out-Huming David Hume" at the Phi Sigma Tau Honor Society Lecture on Thursday, February 14.
-This public lecture will begin at 7:30 p.m. in Lean Lecture Room of Wishart Hall.
-Learn More »
+Adriel Trott, Wabash College Associate Professor of Philosophy, will present the Philosophy Honor Society (Phi Sigma Tau) lecture on Thursday, February 7.
+This lecture will begin at 7:30 p.m. in Lean Lecture Room of Wishart Hall.
+A dessert reception will precede the event.